Signed Into Law

 Which agencies enforce SB929?

-SB929 is enforced by Texas Civil Courts and County Clerk Offices.
+SB929 is enforced by County Clerk Offices and Texas Civil Courts.

 Q

-The compliance urgency for SB929 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB929 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q